wingmingchan/multiple-design/README.md

 # Brisk: Tree-Driven Multiple-Design Master Site by the Upstate Team

-In this repository, I am posting my newest implementation files of the tree-driven multiple-design master site approach.
+In this repository, I am posting the newest implementation files of the tree-driven multiple-design master site approach.
+Code posted here is the code written by the Upstate team (Wing, German, and Peter), and used in production.

 _wing.csse last modified: 7/20/2018
+code updated:             8/10/2018

 All the code I can post used in the implementation of the tree-driven multiple-design master site can be found here.
 What are not included here are the library Velocity formats, which are posted under https://github.com/wingmingchan/velocity